X

 The Broncos have shown some encouraging things on offense, but have also struggled to move the ball at times.
 Even though Denver will enter this matchup with one of the best offensive lines in football, the Eagles D/ST can still be a top-5 play in Week 5.
 Philadelphia has blocked a kick (punt/field goal) for a touchdown in back-to-back games, and this defense made significant strides last week.

-6. Seattle Seahawks D/ST vs. TB
+7. Seattle Seahawks D/ST vs. TB

 SEA favored by 3.5, Total ~44.5

 This Seahawks defense is legit.
 This unit has totaled double-digit fantasy points in three of its last four contests and is coming off a game in which it totaled six sacks and forced two interceptions against the Cardinals.
-Given the way Seattle's defense has played to start the season, this group is starting to emerge as a set-it-and-forget-it fantasy option.
+Given the way Seattle's defense has played to start the season, this group is beginning to emerge as a set-it-and-forget-it fantasy option.

 While the Buccaneers aren't the best matchup for the Seahawks, they will still be a strong D/ST play in Week 5.
 Tampa Bay is still missing some key offensive linemen, and Seattle has totaled 12 sacks through four weeks.
+Bucky Irving is also expected to be out for this game.

 Tier 2 Defenses – Fantasy Football Rankings for Week 5